Rebel yell: Origins

+The origin of the cry is uncertain.

+One theory is that the rebel yell was born of a multi-ethnic mix.
+In his book The Rebel Yell: A Cultural History, Craig A. Warren puts forward various hypotheses on the origins of the rebel yell: Native American, Celt, Black or sub-Saharan, Semitic, Arab or Moorish, or an inter-ethnic mix.
+The rebel yell may have been born of a multi-ethnic mix.
+It has been described as "essentially a Celtic war cry, with a strong mix of Arabian ululation, and perhaps, a bit of Native American 'yip-yip-yip' at the very beginning".
+The ululations expressed by the peoples of many Middle Eastern and Asian cultures may suggest a link.

 The yell has often been linked to Native American cries.
 Confederate soldiers may have imitated or learned the yell from Native Americans.
 Some Texas units mingled Comanche war whoops into their version of the yell.

 Another claim is that it derived from the screams traditionally made by Irish and Scottish Highlanders when they made a Highland charge during battle.
 At the Battle of Killiecrankie "Dundee and the Chiefs chose to employ perhaps the most effective pre-battle weapon in the traditional (highland) arsenal – the eerie and disconcerting howl," also "The terror was heightened by their wild plaided appearance and the distinctive war-cry of the Gael – a high, savage whooping sound ..."

+According to Tunisian academic historian Abdeljelil Temimi, the Arabian ululation was brought to North America by the Moriscos, where it combined with the Celtic war cry brought by settlers from Ireland, the Scottish Highlands, Brittany and northwest Spain.